Children's social care

 British Association for Adoption & Fostering (BAAF)

-Southwark are members of BAAF, and we can support applications for courses through the sponsorship forms.
-Visit http://www.baaf.org.uk/training
+Southwark are members of BAAF, and we can support applications for courses relevant to roles, through the OD team.

 The Social Care Institute for Excellence (SCIE) are an independent charity working with adults, families and children's social care and social work services across the UK.
 It works to improve the lives of those using care services by sharing information and experience about what works.
 They develop useful resources in collaboration with experts – this includes service users and their carers.
 Take a look at their free eLearning courses http://www.scie.org.uk/publications/elearning/index.asp